e4nu/e4nuanalysiscode/README.md

 ## E4nu Analysis Code

 The analysis app [e4nuanalysis.cxx](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/src/apps/e4nuanalysis.cxx) is the main executable.
-It's content is simple: it creates an E4NuAnalysis object (see below details on inheritance chain), configured with `ConfigFiles/example_configuration`.
+It's content is simple: it instiantates an E4NuAnalysis object (see below details on inheritance chain), configured with `ConfigFiles/example_configuration`.
 This object is then used to load the data from an input root file ([analysis -> LoadData()](https://github.com/e4nu/e4nuanalysiscode/blob/721dd5f41d51f4827630165cb8f86bac7c127865/src/apps/e4nuanalysis.cxx#L28)), run the analysis and background subtraction methods, and finally, store the analized information in a TTree as well as Histograms.

 The main analysis flow is as follows:
 ![e4nu flow](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/PlottingScripts/e4nu_analysis_flow.png)